-If you are asked to leave your supported housing due to your behaviour or because you have not paid your rent, you may seek advice about any other housing options that may be available to you.
-However, it is very unlikely that the Council would be able to provide you with any accommodation or refer you to another supported housing project.
+If you are ever asked to leave your supported housing accommodation, due to breaking the terms of your tenancy agreement or because you have not paid your rent, it is very unlikely that we would be able to provide you with any new accommodation, or refer you to another supported housing project.

 Page last updated: 04 November 2022